 In this section:

 Meeshkan is an automated testing and mocking tool.
-It's built to handle APIs and third-party dependencies.
+We offer first-class support for GraphQL APIs, but Meeshkan is also built to handle REST APIs and third-party dependencies.

 Once installed, Meeshkan runs weekly and submits issues to your repository when it finds bugs.